-Whenever a severely allergic pupil goes out of the St Catherine's C of E School building, even for sports in the school grounds, his/her emergency kit must go too.
+Whenever a severely allergic pupil goes out of the School building, even for sports in the School grounds, his/her emergency kit must go too.

 A staff member trained to treat allergic symptoms must accompany the pupil.
-Having the emergency kit nearby at all times is a habit the pupil needs to learn early, and it is important the Academy reinforces this.
+Having the emergency kit nearby at all times is a habit the pupil needs to learn early, and it is important the School reinforces this.